MilanObrenovic/spring-boot-dynamodb/README.md

 ![banner](misc/banner.svg)

-This example demonstrates a working backend application built in Java Spring Boot 3+ and uses a NOSQL AWS DynamoDB database, provisioned by Terraform.
+This example demonstrates a working backend application built in Java Spring Boot 3+ and uses a NoSQL AWS DynamoDB database, provisioned by Terraform.

 The focus of this example is integration and manipulation with DynamoDB.